mudasir256/romingo/README.md

 ---

 cloudbuild-dev.yaml is set to automatically deploy to dev.romingo.com when dev branch is pushed to.
 This is configured in GCP "Cloud Build"

+cloudbuild-prod.yaml is set to automatically deploy to PRODUCTION.
+This is configured in GCP "Cloud Build"